allenlooplee/open-piggy-bank/README.md

 ### Members

 1. **owner variable**: The owner who deploys this contract is the only user of it.
 This cannot be changed after the deployment.
-2. **goal variable**: The goal of savings is set through the constructor during deployment and remains fixed; once deployed, the goal cannot be modified or updated.
+2. **goal variable**: The goal of savings is set through the constructor during deployment and can be modified through the changeGoal function.
 3. **balance variable**: The current balance can be viewed by anyone without incurring a gas cost.
 4. **deposit payable function**: The owner can deposit any amount of funds to the piggy bank at any time.
 Only the owner allowed to make deposits.
 5. **withdraw function**: After reaching the goal, the owner can withdraw their entire balance from the piggy bank.
 Partial withdrawals are not permitted.
+6. **changeGoal function**: The goal can only be changed by the owner before any deposit or after withdrawal.

 ### Implementation Considerations